roy845/FactoryManagement/client/README.md

 This page presents an empty form for creating a new employee, including their department.
 It includes fields for the employee's personal information and a "Save" button to save the data in the server.

+## Creating a New Employee

+1. On the "New Employee" page, you will see a form with the following fields:

+- First Name: Enter the first name of the employee in the corresponding text field.
+- Last Name: Enter the last name of the employee in the corresponding text field.
+- Start Work Year: Enter the start year of the employee's work in the corresponding text field.
+- Department: Select the department to which the employee belongs from the dropdown menu.
+- Is Manager: Select whether the employee is a manager or not from the dropdown menu.

+2. Fill in all the required fields with the appropriate information.
+3. Once all the necessary fields are filled, click the "Save" button to create the new employee.
+4. The employee's information will be saved in the server, and a success message will be displayed confirming the creation of the employee.
+5. The page will be redirected to the "Home" page, where you can view the updated list of employees.

+Note: If any error occurs during the creation of the employee, an error message will be displayed, indicating the issue.

+## Canceling the Creation of a New Employee

+1. On the "New Employee" page, click the "Cancel" button at the bottom.
+2. This will navigate you back to the "Home" page without saving the new employee.

 ## Departments Page

 This page displays a table with all departments' data, including the department name, manager name, and a list of employees working in that department.
 The table provides links to edit a department's data or an employee's data.
 Additionally, a "New Department" button redirects to the "Add Department" page.